 Three-hundred years later, in 2017, we began the first phase of a Tricentenary Appeal.
 Our aim is to provide St Helens residents, churchgoers, visitors and pilgrims with an enhanced historic building that is a focus of community whilst continuing to be an active welcoming church, and a resource of peace and comfort available to all.

 New toilet in scale model showing how St Helen's will look after completion of Phase One

-Phase one of the Tricentenary Appeal began in June and focuses on the need to provide:
+Phase one of the Tricentenary Appeal began in June 2017 and is focused on the need to provide: